Hapax Legomena: Travelling Matte

 Travelling Matte began as video of Binghamton University that Frampton shot on a Portapak.
 He refilmed the footage on a television, manipulating the image with his hand between the camera and the screen.
 The film's title refers to a travelling matte, a filmmaking technique where a changing shape is used to merge more than one image.

 Ordinary Matter

 Ordinary Matter shows moving images of landscapes and monuments.
 Frampton shot much of the footage during a trip to England.
 For the film's soundtrack, he read through the Chinese syllables in a Wade–Giles table, but without intonation.
 Its title comes from ordinary matter, matter that makes up nearly all the observable universe.

 Remote Control

-Remote Control is divided into five sections, each of uses the same 100-foot reel as its source footage.
+Remote Control is divided into five sections, each of which uses the same 100-foot reel as its source footage.
 Frampton filmed television broadcasts one frame at a time whenever the shot changed or panned.
 The five sections modify the footage in different ways and use different schematizations for displaying numbers from 0 to 40.